S1mpleyang/ConstructionActionRecognition/README.md

 With these codes, you can reapper the results in our paper, or you can design your own model and train/test it through our codes.

-If you find our work is helpful, please leave us a star and cite our paper below.

 # Step1
 Create virtual environment
 ```